srijan55/TumblrThemeWithAppInsights/README.md

-# TumblrThemeWithAppInsights
+# Tumblr Theme With Microsoft Application Insights
-Here is a simple Tumblr theme with built in support for adding Microsoft Application Insights (AppInsights) to your blog
+Here is a simple Tumblr theme with built in support for adding Microsoft Application Insights ([AppInsights](https://github.com/Microsoft/ApplicationInsights-Home)) to your blog

 Feel free to fork and do your own customization changes